-Developed by Denton Designs, the eccentric makers of Spectrum classic The Great Escape, Where Time Stood Still is a fun action adventure game that sports a much-improved engine used in the earlier game.
-In a plot that predates Michael Crichton's Jurassic Park by a few years, Where Time Stood Still casts you in a role of Jarret, the down-on-his-luck pilot who just crash-landed in a mysterious forest along with his three passengers.
+Developed by Denton Designs, the eccentric makers of Spectrum classic The Great Escape, Where Time Stood Still is a fun action-adventure game that sports a much-improved engine.
+In a plot that predates Michael Crichton's Jurassic Park by a few years, Where Time Stood Still casts you in the role of Jarret, a down-on-his-luck pilot who's just crash-landed in a mysterious forest along with his three passengers.
 Now you are responsible for taking them out of this prehistoric hell-hole, and only one thing is certain – it's going to be no walk in the park. |

 For such a vast and complex adventure, the game interface is remarkably simple and user-friendly.
-You only need the four direction controls, plus fire to make the character run (although this is not very useful, as running can leave all the other characters behind, who won't ever think about following your example).
-There are a!so two menus: one to select characters, and the other to control their inventory.
-Although the graphics (in 4-color CGA) is nothing to write home about, it is adequate.
-The game's biggest problem is that you can't save a game, which means you'll spend a lot of time repeating the early stages when you make a fatal mistake.
+You only need the four directional controls plus fire to make the character run (although this is not very useful, as the other characters will lag behind in an unfortunate A.I. blind spot).
+There are also two menus: one to select characters, and the other to control their inventory.
+Although the graphics, in four-color CGA, are adequate.
+The game's biggest problem is that you can't save it unless playing on an emulator supporting it, which means you'll spend a lot of time repeating the early stages whenever you've made a fatal mistake.
 But all in all, Where Time Stood Still is definitely a great underdog that deftly combines action and adventure elements into a fun real-time adventure.
 The game is much better known on the Spectrum computer, but this PC version deserves as much attention.
-Two thumbs up!
+Two thumbs up!Reviewed by: Underdogs